-How to Ensure Your Online Training Is Successful
+How to Ensure Your Employees Benefit From Online Training

 Insights: Finally, what are some points that companies should be aware of when implementing online employee training?

-Nakano: To make real-world training successful, you need to take time beforehand to thoroughly inform participants of the background and intent of the training.
+Nakano: To really benefit from online employee training, you need to take time beforehand to thoroughly inform participants of the background and intent of the training.
 The same is true for online training.

 Companies use online education with many different intentions.
 Maybe they want to provide skill development opportunities for more staff, or maybe the president has announced a company-wide shift to digital, which includes training.
 It’s good to make these things clear from the start.
 Especially if it’s the first time that training is being conducted online, be sure you convey the company’s approach and reasoning.
 That’s the only way to get people onboard and create a positive atmosphere.